matthew-brett/xibabel/README.md

   axes, with default labels for spatial axes of `i`, `j` and `k`; time is `time`.
 The labels allow slicing operations such as selecting slices over time.
 - The labels allow concise and readable operations on named axes.
-See the `glm_in_xibabel` notebook in the `experiments` directory.
+  See the [glm_in_xibabel
+  notebook](https://matthew-brett.github.io/xibabel/glm_with_xibabel) for an example.
 - Xarrays have attributes that can be attached to the image or the axes of the image.
 We can load these attributes from [BIDS](https://bids.neuroimaging.io/) format JSON files.
 This allows better